gloinul/base-drafts/draft-ietf-quic-transport.md

 #### Case 1, ECN capability was verified

-IP packets continue to be transmitted with the applicable ECT code point.
-One possible issue is that ECN does not work along the new path, either because of ECN bleaching in the network or because of OS network stack issues.
+The ECN Capability check is performed by continuing to be transmit IP packets with the applicable ECT code point.
+One possible outcome is that ECN does not work along the new path, either because of ECN bleaching in the network or because of OS network stack issues.
 This error case will manifest itself in that the ECT and CE counters do not increase as much as they should, or not at all.
 The sender detects this and consequently ECT marking is stopped and Not-ECT is used instead.
 The endpoint performing the check must store from which packet number the connection migration happened.
-This to ensure that packets after the connection migration occured are included in the ACK_ECN frame, and thus the new path is also measured rather than only the old.
-The paths cabability can be verified when at least one packet sent after connection migration has been acked.
+This to ensure that packets after the connection migration occurred are included in the ACK_ECN frame, and thus the new path is also measured rather than only the old.
+The paths capability can be verified when at least one packet sent after connection migration has been acknowledged.

 #### Case 2, ECN capability had previously failed

-The applicable ECT codepoint is set in the IP packets sent on the new path during and after the path migration, and then the ECN capability check as defined in {{ecn-capability-check}} is performed.
+The ECN capability check is initiated by setting the applicable ECT code point in the IP packets sent on the new path during and after the path migration, and then the ECN capability check as defined in {{ecn-capability-check}} is performed.
 However, some special considerations are needed due to the in mid connection check.
-The packet number for the first packet sent after the connection migration occured is stored.
-For the latest received ACK_ECN the ECT(0), ECT(1) and ECN-CE counters (ECN counters) need to be stored for later comparision.
+The packet number for the first packet sent after the connection migration occurred is stored.
+For the latest received ACK_ECN the ECT(0), ECT(1) and ECN-CE counters (ECN counters) need to be stored for later comparison.
 If no ACK_ECN has ever been received, then the all of the ECN counters are assumed to be zero.
 The ECN counters may be non-zero if the connection had a ECN capable path for a period that then was migrated or stopped working.

-If an ACK_ECN is received after a connection migration, but it contains acknowledgements for packets prior to the migration, then the stored ECN counters are updated with the values in the received ACK_ECN, also the value of the Largest Acknowledged, and a list of outstanding packet prior in sequence number to Largest Acknowledged are stored, but no further back then connection migration.
-If an ACK_ECN acknowleging only packets sent after connection migration is received, then then comparision is performed.
-First the number of ACKed packets are computed, by calculating how many packets with sequence number larger than Largest Acknowledged have been acknowledged, to that is added the number of packets of the outstanding that also have been acknolwedged.
-If the value of ACKed packets are non-zero, then the changes of the ECN counters between the stored and newely received are compared.
-If the sum of changes across the ECT(0), ECT(1) and ECN-CE are equal or larger than the number of ACKed packets, then ECN is confirmed to work.
-If an ACK frame is received, which acknowledge a non-zero number of packets that have a PN higher than the point of migration, it is concluded that ECN is not functional on the new path, and the ECT marking of any sent packets are stopped, and the packets will be marked as Non-ECT (00).
+If an ACK_ECN is received after a connection migration, but it contains acknowledgements for packets prior to the migration, then the stored ECN counters are updated with the values in the received ACK_ECN, also the value of the previously Largest Acknowledged, and a list of outstanding packet prior in sequence number to Largest Acknowledged are stored, but no further back then the point of the connection migration.
+If an ACK_ECN acknowledging only packets sent after connection migration is received, then then comparison is performed.
+First the number of acknowledged packets are computed, by calculating how many packets with sequence number larger than previously received Largest Acknowledged have been acknowledged, to that is added the number of packets of the outstanding that also have been acknowledged.
+If the value of newly acknowledged packets are non-zero, then the changes of the ECN counters between the stored and newly received are compared.
+If the sum of changes across the ECT(0), ECT(1) and ECN-CE are equal or larger than the number of newly acknowledged packets, then ECN is confirmed to work.
+If an ACK frame is received, which acknowledge a non-zero number of packets that have a packet number higher than the point of migration, it is concluded that ECN is not functional on the new path, and the ECT marking of any sent packets are stopped, and the packets will be marked as Non-ECT (00).

 ### Loss Detection and Congestion Control {#migration-cc}